Obtain the SharePoint credentials you need to add a SharePoint Dataset to your Data Pool

 This document lists the steps to extract the credentials needed to create a SharePoint Dataset in the Data Pool.

-Step #1: Create Dataset
+Step #1: Create a dataset

-The (five) values for “Title”, “Tenant Name”, “Client ID”, “Client Key” and “Site URL” Fields need to be taken from the Admin’s Microsoft Entra (Azure Active Directory) account.
+The (five) values for “Title”, “Tenant Name”, “Client ID”, “Client Key”, and “Site URL” Fields need to be taken from the Admin’s Microsoft Entra (Azure Active Directory) account.

 Step #2: Obtain “Tenant Name”